Docencia-fmrico/avoid-obstacle-stressoverflow/README.md

 ![image](https://user-images.githubusercontent.com/102520602/220710032-3e1737e7-7e79-4a19-873f-d2f558d0b4ee.png)

-This was the first sketch we did and as you can see there are the states: stopped, go forward, obstacle turn, arc turn, turn exit.
+This was the first sketch we did and as you can see there are five states: stopped, go forward, obstacle turn, arc turn, turn exit.

 Since we decided to create new features and new states, we had to restructure the state diagram.
 Some of the states were renamed and others created from scratch.
 In addition, the Lidar node was added with the leds apart from the main node.